-To obtain a clear view, the colon must be completely empty.
+To obtain a clear view, the lower colon must be completely empty.
 You will receive detailed instructions about how to prepare your bowel for the procedure and it is essential that you follow these instructions exactly.
-When you arrive in the unit, it is important to tell the doctor or nurse about any medications (prescription or non) or antibiotics you are taking and also about any allergies or bad reactions you may have had in the past.
+Alternatively you may be prescribed an enema on the day of your procedure.
+This will be carried out by your nurse when you arrive in the unit.
+When you arrive on the day of your procedure, it is important to tell the doctor or nurse about any medications (prescription or non) or antibiotics you are taking and also about any allergies or bad reactions you may have had in the past.
 If you are a diabetic you must inform your doctor pre-admission.
 You will be asked to undress and to wear a gown and dignity shorts.
 Please bring a dressing gown and slippers with you.
 If you are on any medications (apart from tablets for diabetes) these should be taken as normal on the morning of your procedure.
 However if you are on iron tablets these should be discontinued one week prior to your procedure.
 On arrival, the procedure will be explained to you and you are asked to bring this signed consent form agreeing that you understand the procedure and its implications.